 After that unpleasant experience I switched to drinking coffee at work.
 Work coffee flows freely with the centenarian candidates, they prefer coffee over everything else.
 It’s fine as a temporary fix and tasted better than instant, but I missed relaxing with a coffee.

 Work coffee is, well, work with some coffee.
 Plus, I was inching closer to my weekend.

 The puzzle was how to drink coffee with a coffee breaker and avoiding instant.

 Giving Up On Junk

 That is how I ended up heating pumpkin cold brew coffee into hot

 cold brew coffee.

-As I continue to reflect in a caffeinated way, I am excited about what is to come in giving up on junk and a new French press.
-In a stranger way, I feel lighter and better about a small choice.
+As I continue to reflect in a caffeinated way, I’m excited about what is to come in giving up on junk saga and a new French press.
+In a strange way, I feel lighter and better about a small choice.